achiku/kaonashi-central/README.md

-# kaonashi-server
+# kaonashi-central

 ## Description

-Headless note server with just-enough set of RESTful APIs
+Headless centaral note server with [kaonashi](https://github.com/achiku/kaonashi).

 ## Why created

-I wanted a simple note app for programmers who can create whatever the UI they want.
+To share note written in kaonashi.

 ## What it can do